-Cost effectiveness and strategic planning
+Cost effectiveness and strategic planning (WHO-CHOICE)

 The WHO-CHOICE team works with policy makers at the country level, providing information on cost-effectiveness, costs and strategic planning which can help guide policy decisions.
 We assist countries to ensure that money spent on health is allocated in a way that the greatest possible health outcomes are achieved in the most feasible manner.
 We also collaborate with international agencies contributing to resource allocation decisions.